rreka/journal-ranking-holdings/README.md

 The repository contains a few files of code, but it is designed to be operated from a Jupyter Notebook, which includes step-by-step instructions for setup, preparation, and the analysis.

+## Example
+Want to have a look at what the output looks like?
+Head to the `results` folder and look inside the `example results` folder.
+This spreadsheet was generated in less than 1 minute, and shows which journals we have access to and which ones we don't!

 ## How does it work
 In essence, the notebook works by:
 * Grabbing the ISSNs from a single, or several, CSV exports from the Scimago Journal Rankings website